-“If you hadn’t stepped in, he would be dead now,” Daddy defended me.
+“If you hadn’t stepped in, he would be dead now,” Daddy defends me.

 “The subconscious doesn’t think that logically.”

 “Is he completely cured now?”
-Mummy was still anxious.
+Mummy is still anxious.

 “Dr. Kam would caution that he may regress.
 I thought that seeing his old friends would help.”

 “How are you getting along with the cousins?”
-Daddy asked.
+Daddy asks.

-“Well, you continue to make the news,” as he brought out the Post.
+“Well, you continue to make the news,” as he picks up the Post.

-Never shy, I ate up the multiple photos of our Andy tryst at Max’s.
-We were no longer old news.
-It reminded me that I needed to speak with Marty.
+Never shy, I eat up the multiple photos of our Andy tryst at Max’s.
+We are no longer old news.
+It reminds me that I need to speak with Marty.
 Fame can be fleeting.
-I only had a few days to line up the infomercial.
+I only have a few days to line up the infomercial.